cognitedata/cognite-sdk-python/README.md

 $ pip install cognite-sdk
 ```

-To install with geopandas support.
+To install with geopandas and shapely support.
 ```bash
 $ pip install cognite-sdk[geo]
 ```